-Revenue is recognized when the performance obligation has been satisfied.
-Membership dues are classified as contributions and are recognized in the period in which payment is received.
-Contributions are recognized when cash, securities or other assets, or an unconditional promise to give is received.
+The Association reports revenue in accordance with the Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+Grant awards accounted for as exchange transactions are recorded as revenue when the performance obligation of services provided and expenditures incurred are in compliance with grant restrictions.
+Contributory grants and other contributions without restrictions are recognized when cash, securities or other assets, or an unconditional promise to give is received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-The Association did not have any conditional promises to give at July 31, 2022 and 2021.
+The Association did not have any conditional promises to give at July 31, 2023, and 2022.